d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ### Apple App Sandboxing technology

 Apple has the [App Sandboxing technology](https://developer.apple.com/app-sandboxing/) for protecting the user for malicious software.
 To release a macOS app on Apple Mac App Store require the app to execute inside a sandbox.
-This repository is a fork of RsyncOSX to enable RsyncGUI to execute inside a sandbox and to be released on the Mac App Store.
+This repository is a fork of RsyncOSX to enable RsyncGUI to execute inside a sandbox.

-The name of the app is due to Apple naming conventions for apps released on the Mac App Store.
+## Version 1.0.1

-The app is working but there are still work to do regarding how the user to enable access of files outside the sandbox.
-Much of the work is based upon this [Sandbox code](https://github.com/regexident/Sandbox).
-The user has to allow the app to read all catalogs and if remote servers is utilized rsync must be allowed to read the private ssh certificates.
+Some minor bugfixes after initial release.

 ## Version 1.0.0